Siege: Post-World War II

+During various points in the Nagorno-Karabakh Conflict, Azerbaijan besieged the capital of Stepanakert (1991-1992), as well as the entire de facto Armenian-controlled republic during the Blockade of Nagorno-Karabakh (2022-2023).

+Multiple sieges took place in the Russo-Ukrainian war, notably the siege of Mariupol.
+Other sieges in the war include the Siege of Chernihiv and Siege of Sloviansk.

+The Gaza war contained multiple sieges, including the siege of Gaza City and the siege of Khan Yunis.

 Police sieges

-Siege tactics continue to be employed in police contexts; such a siege is typically called a standoff or barricade situation.
+Siege tactics continue to be employed in police contexts; such a siege is typically called a standoff or, in law enforcement jargon, a barricade situation.
 Standoffs may result from crimes and incidents such as robberies, raids, search and arrest warrants, prison riots, or terrorist attacks.
 Standoffs occur due to a variety of factors, most prominently the safety of police (against whom the besieged may have the upper hand), the besieged suspects (who police generally intend to arrest), bystanders (who may be in the crossfire), and hostages (who may be injured or killed by the suspects).

-The optimal result of most standoffs is a peaceful resolution—the safe extraction of hostages and bystanders, and the peaceful surrender and arrest of the suspects.
-To ensure this, police make use of trained negotiators and psychologists to learn the suspects' demands (and meet said demands if feasible or permissible), gain the suspects' trust, clarify that police do not intend to kill them or will even let them go (regardless of whether such claims are true), and coax the suspects into surrendering or at least releasing hostages.
-In the event a peaceful resolution is impossible—negotiations fail or do not proceed, hostages are released but the suspects refuse to surrender, the suspects resist violently, or hostages are killed—police may respond in force, generally being able to rely on police tactical units or even military support if possible and required.
+The optimal result of most standoffs is a peaceful resolution: the safe extraction of hostages and bystanders, and the peaceful surrender and arrest of the hostage-takers.
+To ensure this, police make use of trained negotiators and psychologists to learn the hostage-takers' demands (and meet said demands if feasible or permissible), gain the hostage-takers' trust, clarify that police do not intend to kill them or will even let them go (regardless of whether such claims are true), and coax the hostage-takers into surrendering or at least releasing hostages.
+In the event a peaceful resolution is impossible—negotiations fail or do not proceed, hostages are released but the hostage-takers refuse to surrender, the hostage-takers resist violently, or hostages are killed—police may respond in force, generally being able to rely on police tactical units or even military support if possible and required.